mohimanilab/ForestDSH/README.md

 lsh\_simulated can be ran in the exact same manner as minhash\_simulated.

-lhfast and mhfast are the same as lsh\_simulated and minhash\_simulated respectively, but they use an estimate of 0.015ms for each false positive check instead of performing calculations on each positive
+lhfast and mhfast are the same as lsh\_simulated and minhash\_simulated respectively, but they use an estimate of 0.015ms for each positive check instead of performing checks on each positive.
+This speeds up the actual runtime at the cost of overestimating the time required.